MicrosoftDocs/power-platform/power-platform/admin/create-users.md

 ### Support user
 See [System and application users](system-application-users.md).

-- Not synchronized with Azure AD, and created by CDS out of the box.
+- Not synchronized with Azure AD, and created by Dataverse out of the box.
 - Placeholder user record for all of the internal Microsoft support users.
 - Key identifiers:
   - UPN value is crmoln@microsoft.com.